-If you are applying to graduate school or a study abroad program, you may be informed that you need to have a Dean's Certification form completed.
+While many students request a Dean’s Certification while applying to other schools or study abroad programs, a student could request a certification for many reasons (including state certification boards, state bars, employment, etc.).
+If you are applying to graduate school or transferring, you may be informed that you need to have a Dean's Certification form completed.
+You may also be given a form from the entity to complete to authorize the release of your record.
 The Office of Student Conduct works in conjunction with the Academic Dean's Offices to complete all certification forms.*

 To obtain your Dean's Certification, fill out the Dean's Certification request form at this link:

-If your school has provided a form for completion, please sign the form in the appropriate location and deliver it to the Office of Student Conduct.
-You may upload it with your Dean's Certification request (with the online form above), deliver it by e-mailing firstname.lastname@example.org, drop it off in our office located in the LBC, suite G02, or mail it to:
+If your school has provided a form for completion, please sign the form BEFORE YOU SUBMIT IT to the Office of Student Conduct.
+Please upload it with your Dean's Certification request (with the online form above) or mail it to:

 Office of Student Conduct

 New Orleans, LA 70118

 You may have concerns about what impact your disciplinary record may have on your application.
 Having a disciplinary record does not necessarily mean that you won't get into the graduate program of your choice.
 The reality is that a large number of Tulane students have had a minor conduct case during their college tenure.
 The Office of Student Conduct oversees more than 1,000 cases a year, so you are not alone.